Now Hiring: Podcast Producer/Writer/Editor/Mixer

 - Teaching true storytelling workshops which culminate in live performances and digital content that focus on the “too much information” parts of a story typically left out because of shame, stigma, fear, or cultural expectation.

-- Centering our programming around four social justice initiatives: Racial Justice, Gender Equality, LGBTQIA+ Rights, and Mental Health Awareness.
+- Centering our programming around four social justice initiatives: Racial Justice, Gender Equity, LGBTQIA+ Rights, and Mental Health Awareness.

 - Partnering with schools, nonprofits, small businesses, and corporations to work with directly impacted folks, students, emerging and veteran activists, and leaders.

 - Shining the spotlight on the stories that may not be featured in mainstream media or recognized in history books but have the power to change the world.

 Since 2010, TMI Project has led more than 100 true storytelling workshops and staged live storytelling performances by nearly 2,000 storytellers, which have been presented to audiences of over 100,000 people in schools, colleges, prisons, mental health clinics, theaters, community centers, the United Nations and online.

 The TMI Project Podcast

 Since 2011, TMI Project has collected over 2,000 stories.
 The TMI Project Podcast, launched in 2020, profiles the people who got on stage and shared the stories they were most afraid to tell.
 The stories behind the secrets.
 And what happened next.

 The TMI Project Podcast features adult content and is geared toward people interested in social justice, human rights, arts, culture, and, most importantly, storytelling.
 Our audience believes that it’s important to hear from marginalized communities and understand they can’t rely on mainstream media, film, radio, or television to get what they’re looking for.
 The podcast is free and regardless of topic, always features radically candid true stories from historically underrepresented populations often overlooked by mainstream media.